legatoproject/meta-swi/meta-swi-mdm9xxx/recipes-bsp/android-signing/files/swi-readme.txt

 removed or replaced.
 - To re-generate the CWE file after a new key pair is generated, please run the script swi-key-cwe.sh

+4. Key CWE file to be injected to device: RFS0-keys.cwe.
+RootFS signing will be enabled after the CWE file is loaded into the device.
+Once it is loaded, it cannot be removed or replaced.
+- To re-generate the CWE file after a new key pair is generated, please run the script swi-key-cwe.sh e.g.
+    ./swi-key-cwe.sh cert.pem RFS0

+5. Key CWE file to be injected to device: LGT0-keys.cwe.
+LegatoFS signing will be enabled after the CWE file is loaded into the device.
+Once it is loaded, it cannot be removed or replaced.
+- To re-generate the CWE file after a new key pair is generated, please run the script swi-key-cwe.sh e.g.
+    ./swi-key-cwe.sh cert.pem LGT0